ModelEngineering/ExtendedFitter/docs/source/index.rst

 fitterpp: Simplified Parameter Fitting With Advanced Capabilities
 =================================================================

-fitterpp (pronounced "fitter plus plus") fits parameters of a function in a more convenient and sophisticated way than what is provided by ``lmfit``.
+fitterpp (pronounced "fitter plus plus") fits a parameterized function to data.

-1. simplifies parameter fitting to do in that users only provide the parameterized function;
+Some key features are:

-2. ensures that the parameters reported have the smallest residual sum of squares;
+1. Simplicity.
+Users only provide a parameterized function, data, and descriptions of parameters.

-3. provides for running several fitting algorithm in succession;
+2. Sophistication.
+Provides for running several fitting algorithm in succession, and starting from multiple initial values.

-4. reports statistics on the runtime and quality of parameter fits.
+4. Statistics.
+Provides information on the runtime and quality of parameter fits.

 .. toctree::